SAGA-DVC/dvc-papers/Bidirectional_Attentive_Fusion_with_Context_Gating/README.md

 	- Each video frame is encoded using 3D CNN, pre-trained on Sports-1M dataset.
 Extracted C3D features are *temporal resolution* 16 frames, i.e. each feature ==> 16 frames.
 	- PCA is then used to reduce feature dimensionality.
 Final visual stream: $V = \{v_1, v_2, v_3, ..., v_{L/16}\}$
 2. Forward Pass: Input is $V$, in forward order.
 	1. LSTM sequentially encodes the visual stream $V$, accumulating visual cues across time.
-The LSTM hidden states encode visual information is passed time steps.
+The LSTM hidden states encode visual information in passed time steps.
-	2. LSTM hidden states are fed into *k* independent binary classifiers (sigmoid activation, 0-111), giving *k* confidence scores.
+	2. LSTM hidden states are fed into *k* independent binary classifiers (sigmoid activation, 0-1), giving *k* confidence scores.
 Each of these scores is of the proposal with end time as current time, and start time as $t - l_i$, where $\{l_1, l_2, l_3, ..., l_k\}$ are the lengths of the predefined *k* proposal anchors.
-3. Backward Pass: Input is $V$ in *reverse* order.1
+3. Backward Pass: Input is $V$ in *reverse* order
 	1. Flow is same as the forward pass, with the classifiers predicting their scores for *k* proposals ***starting*** at current time.
-So as in the forward pass, we get K proposals and their confidence at every time step.
+So as in the forward pass, we get k proposals and their confidence at every time step.
 4. Fusion: Fuse the two sets of proposals by performing a multiplication (Hadamard product, simple multiplication of corresponding proposal scores) of the confidence scores.
 5. Proposals with scores larger than a threshold $\tau$ will be selected for captioning.